Finish Line (comics): Main synopsis

 Barry realizes the only way to get back his body is to vibrate at the correct vibrational frequency.
 Jay Garrick, Iris, Avery, Impulse, and Kid Flash arrive at Nora's grave thanks to Trickster, and Eobard sends him back in time.
 Impulse successfully breaks control of the Tornado Twins brainwashing, and they fade away in the timestream.
 Barry successfully manages to break free of Eobard's mind control and expels Eobard out of his body, alongside Jesse Quick and Max Mercury.
-Eobard Thawne then goes to the past and brings Abra Kadabra, Belladonna of Gemini, Blacksmith, Bloodwork, Double Down, Fiddler, Folded Man, Girder, Papercut, Peek-a-Boo, Plunder, Rag Doll, Razer, the Thinker A.I., and Top to the present to expand the Legion of Zoom, fight the Flash family, and destroy Central City.
+Eobard Thawne then goes to the past and brings many of Flash's enemies to the present to expand the Legion of Zoom, fight the Flash family, and destroy Central City.